warmshowers/Warmshowers.org/resources/development_docs/ws_development_env.md

 hardware.

 Windows users: use caution as the above has been tested only in Linux and Mac OS X.

-### Automated tests

-Check out `docroot/sites/default/behat-tests` for more information on running tests for the Warmshowers dev environment.

 ### Notes